Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-• Open the EC2 console after logging into your AWS console.
+• Open the EC2 console after logging into the AWS console.

-• Decide on an instance kind.(Predicted on RAM and OS)
+• Select an instance type based on RAM and OS.

-• Select an Existing key pair when it asks for one.
+• Choose an existing key pair when prompted.

 74. How is an EC2 instance upgraded?